-(3) Rental history.

-- a.
-An eviction action pursuant to Minnesota Statutes Chapter 504B or other equivalents in other states if the action occurred three (3) or more years before the applicant submits the application; however, eviction actions resulting in a judgment against the tenant may be used to disqualify a tenant if such judgment occurred in the three years prior to the application; - b.
+- (3) Rental history. - a.
+An eviction action pursuant to Minn.
+Stat. ch.
+504 or other equivalents in other states, if the action occurred three (3) or more years before the applicant submits the application or if the action occurred during the three (3) years immediately preceding submission of the application but did not result in a judgment entered against the applicant. - b.
 Insufficient rental history, unless the applicant in bad faith withholds rental history information that might otherwise form a basis for denial. - c.
-If a landlord uses a minimum income test requiring an income equal to two and half (2.5) times the rent or higher, the landlord must allow an exception to that test where the applicant can demonstrate a history of successful rent payment with an income less than two and a half (2.5) times the rent. - d.
+If a landlord uses a minimum income test requiring an income equal to two and half (2.5) times the rent or higher, the landlord must allow an exception to that test where the applicant can demonstrate a history of successful rent payment with the same or lower ratio of income to rent.

+d.
 Exception.
-Whenever local, state, or federal funding or loan requirements for tenant screening conflict with any portion of section Sec.
-193.04, the funding or loan requirements will take precedence over only those portions in conflict.
+Whenever local, state, or federal funding or loan requirements for tenant screening conflict with any portion of section 193.04, the funding or loan requirements will take precedence over only those portions in conflict.